 TIP: there are free guided walking tours of Jaffa that depart every day from the Clock Tower at 2:00 pm.

 Here is where to stay in Tel Aviv / Jaffa:

 Where to stay in Tel Aviv for: shopaholic and trendsetters

 Every time I am in Tel Aviv, I walk through Neve Tzedek on my way to the beach and I regularly end up lost while browsing through the many lovely boutiques and art galleries while eating a delicious ice cream.
 I love this part of Tel Aviv – it’s where my friends’ family is from (back in the day where there was nothing trendy here, but it was one of the poorest parts of town!), so I get treated to a very local experience whenever I visit.

 Other than that, Neve Tzedek is where to stay in Tel Aviv in terms of location, as it is virtually walking distance from everything (you may have to walk a bit longer for some places, but it’s totally doable): the beach, the bars and clubs in Florentin, Rothschild Avenue and even Jaffa.
 In other words, it is where to look for accommodation in Tel Aviv if it is your first time in the city and you are worried about navigating the transportation system.
+You’ll enjoy it even more if you are a bit of a trendsetter!
 The only downside to it is that as this is where most boutique hotels in Tel Aviv are located, prices are quite expensive.

 Neve Tzedek is packed with bauhaus buildings, which are typical of Tel Aviv.
 Adding to its charm, there are the colorful buildings with the incredible backdrops of the skyscrapers in the distance.
 Among the places of interest there are Nachum Gutman Museum and the Rokach House, where you can learn a bit more about the history of Neve Tzedek.